Samsung/tizen-docs/docs/application/vstools/tools/certificate-manager.md

     ![Create a new author certificate](media/cert_new_author.png)

     **Additional Fields** contains more Certificate Signing Request (CSR) information to add, but are not mandatory.
     Click **Next**.
-The Samsung Account sign-in window appears.

-7. Click **Sign in** or **Create new account**.
+7. In the Samsung Account sign-in window that appears, click **Sign in** or **Create new account**.
     >**Note**
     >
     >To get a certificate, you must have a Samsung Account.
 If you do not have an account, it is recommended to create a new account.

     ![samsung account](media/cert_samsung_acc.png)

-    The backup creats Author certificate.
+    The backup creates an author certificate.
 After you sign in to Samsung Account, you can get the author certificate.

     ![Author certificate is complete](media/cert_author_cert_details.png)